json-bell/calendar-puzzle/kanban.md

 Add date to querystring too

 ## Epic - Solutions and hints - needs to be able to detect win

-CAL-?: Create function that trial-and-error builds grid for a specific date

 CAL-?: Adds hints: clicking hint & selecting a piece correctly places it